JuliaLang/www.julialang.org/jsoc/gsoc/numerics.md

 [openspecfun](https://github.com/JuliaLang/openspecfun).
-This project would involve implementing these functions in native Julia (possibly utilising the work in [SpecialFunctions.jl](https://github.com/nolta/SpecialFunctions.jl)), seeking out opportunties for possible improvements along the way, such as supporting `Float32` and `BigFloat`, exploiting fused multiply-add operations, and improving errors and boundary cases.
+This project would involve implementing these functions in native Julia (possibly utilising the work in [SpecialFunctions.jl](https://github.com/nolta/SpecialFunctions.jl)), seeking out opportunities for possible improvements along the way, such as supporting `Float32` and `BigFloat`, exploiting fused multiply-add operations, and improving errors and boundary cases.